Madhya Pradesh State Commission For Women

-Madhya Pradesh State Commission for Women is a statutory body constituted in the year 1998 to deal with the issues relating to crime against women in the state of Madhya Pradesh.
-The commission for welfare of women in the state was set up by Madhya Pradesh Government as a quasi-judicial body.
+Madhya Pradesh State Commission for Women is a statutory body constituted in 1998 to deal with the issues relating to crime against women in the Indian state of Madhya Pradesh.
+The commission for welfare of women in the state was set up by the Madhya Pradesh Government as a quasi-judicial body.

 History and objectives

 Madhya Pradesh State Commission for Women was formed to investigate specific problems relating to women and apart from studying women related issues from the state.
 The Commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues faced in the family and community.

 The commission was created with the following objectives: